gandalf-the-gray/anubis-inspect/readme.md

 ## Contributing
-Pull requests are welcome.
+Pull requests and discussions are welcome.
 For major changes, please open an issue first to discuss what you would like to change.